 Most of these people that work as Alaska Wildlife Troopers are people who personally love to hunt and fish, So they have been able to experience fishing and hunting in Alaska from both sides of the badge.
 They have pride and care deeply about regulations that need to be enforced in Alaska.
 They know that most people are in Alaska to enjoy the same things that they enjoy and want to follow the rules.
 The easiest way to do that is to pick up a copy of the Alaska Department of Fish & Game rules and regulations and carry it with you as you make that visit to Alaska’s great outdoors.

 When hiring a Tour Guide or on arrival check in the area of Alaska where you’ll be staying for updated rules and regulations for fishing.
-There are lots of areas that are marked off for ‘No Fishing’ in areas where there are other people fishing close by so be aware for certain reasons, not every spot is opened to the public.
+There are lots of areas that are marked off for ‘No Fishing’ in areas where other people are fishing close by so be aware for certain reasons, not every spot is open to the public.

 If no one else is fishing in an area there might be a violation of fishing in this area.
 There are Single Hook laws for certain fish and certain seasons for species of Salmon.
 There are Time closures on lakes and streams that are patrolled by (ADF&G) that you need to be aware of.
 Be aware to look for postings.

 Fish should be hooked in the mouth.
-A popular misconception, especially on the Kenai and Russian rivers, is that as long as it was hooked in the head or nose it is legal.
+A popular misconception, especially on the Kenai and Russian rivers, is that as long as it is hooked in the head or nose it is legal.

 You never know when the person fishing next to you is an undercover Trooper or just a concerned citizen with a cell phone.
 So Anglers are told to respect the laws and always do the right thing like recording their catch which is mandatory for fishing in Alaska.